Everything You Need To Know About Living Room Flooring

 Living Room Flooring All In Ceramic

 Ceramic tiles are made from a white clay and a popular pick among homeowners or builders.
 These tiles are coated with gloss to give the tile a flawless finish.
 The gloss seals and protects the tile.
 One of the biggest advantages of ceramic tiles is that they are easy on the pocket.
 The other added benefits that add to its popularity are these tiles are durable and water-resistant.
-Now with the good, there has to be some bad right?
+Now with the good, there has to be some bad, right?
 Ceramic tiles get cold and are hard on feet.
 Maintenance for ceramic tiles is the mundane sweeping and mopping.
-Easy right?
+Easy, right?

-A Living Room Granite Flooring
+Living Room Granite Flooring

 A Marvellous Marble Living Room Floor Design

-Let’s get into a little history of marble flooring.
+Let’s get into a little history of marble living room flooring.
 Did you know that marble flooring was used in kingdoms and homes of the royals for centuries?
-Yes it has been there for a long, long time.
+Yes, it has been there for a long, long time.
 If you are choosing marble for your living room flooring design, you must know that it’s known for its classic elegance.
 It’s a beautiful material which showcases richness and luxury.
 Marble again is a natural stone and is considered a premium element in the world of architecture, so yes it is on the expensive side.
-One important thing to keep in mind while you think about a marble flooring design is that it is prone to scratches and stains.
+One important thing to keep in mind while you think about a marble living room flooring design is that it is prone to scratches and stains.
 Marble also gets slippery if there is a liquid substance on it so you need to be careful.
 Maintenance of marble is as simple as sweeping and mopping it.
 You need to keep in mind not to let water puddle on it as it can penetrate and cause discolouration.

 Get A Wonderful Finish To Your Living Room Wood Flooring

 Wood is a great choice for your living room.
 It looks great.
 And laminated wooden flooring is cost-efficient too.
-It is used with a V groove interlocking system that refers to the shape of the recesses visible on the face of wooden panels so that the wooden planks can be aligned correctly.
-Like every other material used for living room flooring designs wood has its good side and bad side too.
+It is used with a ‘V’ groove interlocking system that refers to the shape of the recesses visible on the face of wooden panels so that the wooden planks can be aligned correctly.
+Like every other material used for living room flooring designs, wood has its good side and bad side too.
 Wooden flooring will give you great acoustics too.
 Cleaning it is easy too with vacuuming or sweeping.
 To polish it all you need is a wood floor cleaner.
-However, when it comes to cons wooden flooring isn’t really totally scratch-proof.
+However, when it comes to cons, wooden flooring isn’t really totally scratch-proof.
 It depends on the kind of wood you are also using too.
-If you have kids and pets around the house well you know that this flooring material might not be for you.
+If you have kids and pets around the house, well, you know that this flooring material might not be for you.

 A Living Room Flooring Made Of Slate Tiles

-Living Room Floor Design In Terracotta Tiles
+The Best Flooring For Living Room Involves Terracotta Tiles

 Let’s start with a fun fact: Did you know that terracotta means ‘baked earth’ in Italian?
 Terracotta tiles belong to a category of ceramic tiles and its roots can be traced before the birth of Christ.
 Terracotta tiles are made from clay and that’s what gives them that brickish red, warm earthy colour.
-If you choose to have a living room floor design in terracotta tiles your living room is sure to look traditional.
+If you choose to have a living room flooring design in terracotta tiles your living room is sure to look traditional.
 Terracotta tiles are highly resistant to mould and bacteria, but their major drawback is they are porous and absorb moisture quickly.

 Vitrified Living Room Flooring

 Vitrified tiles are pretty similar to ceramic tiles.
 It’s just that vitrified tiles have a substance called silica that is added to it.
-Vitrified tiles are popular due to their durability scratch proof nature.
+Vitrified tiles are popular due to their durability scratch–proof nature.
 They are stain-resistant and also stay glossy for a long time.
 Vitrified tiles are cost-effective and non-porous.
 Some points to keep in mind if you opt for vitrified tiles are that they can get super slippery, can be difficult to repair if damaged and are not an environmentally friendly option.